jeromeetienne/phoneasdaydreamcontroller.js/README.md

 emulator to start experimenting now :)

 This repository contains the phoneasvrcontroller library that you can reuse.
+Technically it exports the data in the same format as the gamepad api.
 My experimentations are in the ```/examples``` folder.
 You can even have up to 4 phones connected at the same time :)